-Xbox Music has been rebranded to Groove Music in Windows 10.
-The service is much of the same when compared to Windows 8 and Windows 8.1, but the app is better overall.
+Xbox Music has been rebranded to Groove Music in Windows 11/10.
 The design is clear, but one of the things we liked is the option to import music from iTunes.

 In Groove Music, users can choose where to look for music when it is time to import.
-This can be a bit of an issue with iTunes for some people since the Apple made music program usually uses its own music folder to store content rather than the default in Windows 10.
+This can be a bit of an issue with iTunes for some people since the Apple-made music program usually uses its own music folder to store content rather than the default in Windows 111/0.

 Import iTunes Music & Playlist to Groove Music